jmix-framework/jmix-social-login-sample/README.md

 # Jmix Social Login Sample

-This project demonstrates integration a Jmix application with an external OAuth, OpenID Connect authentication providers
+This project demonstrates usage of Google and GitHub social login providers in a Jmix application.

-See the complete explanation in https://docs.jmix.io/jmix/social-login-guide/index.html guide.
+See the complete explanation in the [Social Login](https://docs.jmix.io/jmix/social-login-guide/index.html) guide.